 This sub-project studies the influence of dehorning on the stress-reactivity, behaviour and meat quality of fattening bulls.

 The experience of chronic stress can lead to changes in the reactivity of physiological stress axes (especially of the hypothalamic-pituitary-adrenal (HPA) axis).
 A stress-axis reactivity test – the so-called ACTH test – can be used to investigate such changes in reactivity via stimulation of the adrenal cortex.
 In an Agroscope study, repeated ACTH tests were performed on horned, disbudded and mixed groups of fattening bulls to determine whether horn status might have an effect on stress-axis reactivity.
-The results have not been published yet, but a scientific paper has been submitted.

 Social and Individual Behaviour of Fattening Cattle

 At present, there is a lack of studies conducted under experimental conditions that investigate the behaviour of cattle from the point of view of horn status.
 For this reason, both the group- and individual behaviour of fattening bulls and heifers are currently being observed in behavioural tests.
-Analysis of the data is still pending.

 Contact: Media Office Agroscope